melviniwamoto/melviniwamoto.github.io/essays/by-the-bootsrap.md

 ### Sound it out
 Learning how to spell words can be painful ~~and seem spiteful~~ but, in programming, as long as reading it produces the correct-enough sounds it doesn't matter *how* you ***spehl*** it.

-In natural language, when introduced to new words you *could* deduce the correct *spelling* if you were already familiar with the culture, and *grammar*, that the word was from.
+When introduced to new words through speech you *could* deduce the correct *spelling* if you were already familiar with the culture, and *grammar*, that the word was from.

 This is because there exists a common *vocabulary* of words that already symbolize many common *sounds* of the language into it's *typically* written forms.

-The grammar normally has different rules for speaking and writing *types* of words depending on how those words are *used* or to modify what it *means*.
+A grammar normally has different rules for speaking and writing *types* of words depending on how those words are *used* or to modify what it *means*.

 Typical **Verb** Forms:
 - Base: **Spell**